charlesbihis/actionscript-oauth2/README.md

 This library is built for use with Flash/Flex/AIR projects to facilitate communication with OAuth 2.0 services.
 It provides mechanisms to authenticate against OAuth 2.0 servers using all standard authentication and authorization workflows.

+This project was first mentioned in my blog post at http://blogs.adobe.com/charles/2012/05/oauth-2-0-library-for-actionscript.html.

 ### Features

 The ActionScript OAuth 2.0 Library supports the following features...